27 Customer Service Statistics for 2026 | SlickText Infographic

 Understanding your customer experience is crucial, and measuring customer satisfaction is key.
 80% of companies use customer satisfaction metrics like NPS (Net Promoter Score) and CSAT (Customer Satisfaction) to gauge their success.

-Companies that measure customer satisfaction often see tangible benefits, with 75% of companies reducing customer church and 60% of companies reporting an increase in profit.
+Companies that measure customer satisfaction often see tangible benefits, with 75% of companies reducing customer churn and 60% of companies reporting an increase in profit.
 By prioritizing customer satisfaction metrics, businesses can enhance their customer experience, retain more customers, and drive growth.